-At the time of the last experience study, the Plan's investment manager expects a 10-year annual return of 7.2% based on the current asset allocation.
+At the time of the last experience study, the Plan's investment manager expected a 10-year annual return of 7.4% based on the current asset allocation.
 This includes an underlying inflation assumption of 2.25%.
 The difference, referred to as the real rate of return, is equal to 4.95%.
 The Plan currently assumes an annual investment return of 7.5% with an inflation assumption of 3.0%.
 Therefore, the resulting assumed real rate of return of 4.5% is reasonable.

-- 2. General Inflation: 3.0% - 3.
-Annual Rate of General Wage Increase: 3.5% - 4.
-Annual Rate of Merit/Seniority Wage Increase (in addition to 2., applied multiplicatively):
+- 2. General Inflation: 3.0% (based on historical information and expectations for the future) - 3.
+Annual Rate of General Wage Increase: 3.5%